xrise-dev/guzzle-advanced-throttle/README.md

 ## Security

-If you discover any security related issues, please email chroma91@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please email [chroma91@gmail.com](mailto:chroma91@gmail.com) instead of using the issue tracker.

 ----------